The Emigsville Band: Current band

 The Emigsville Band photographed on May 13, 2024 outside of their Band Hall.

 Today, the band has a membership of about 80 volunteer instrumentalists, ranging from teenagers to individuals in their 80's and 90's.
 The band maintains a flexible membership policy by welcoming musicians of all ages and musical proficiencies.

-The band rehearses every Monday from 7:00 to 9:00 PM at its Band Hall from February through May.
+The band rehearses every Monday evening at its Band Hall from February through May.
 The regular concert season typically runs from May to the end of October.
 After the annual banquet on the first Monday of November, rehearsals and performances resume for the holiday concert series, which concludes around Christmas.

+On August 12, 2026, the band became a member of the Association of Concert Bands.

 Band Hall

 The Emigsville Band owns their Band Hall located in the town of Emigsville.
-This building has served as the rehearsal space for the band since its was moved to its current location in 1918.
+This building has served as the rehearsal space for the band since it was moved to its current location in 1918.
 It officially opened on Thanksgiving Day in 1918, at which time the band had 22 members.

 The band rents the Band Hall out to a tenant to offset costs.
-Currently, the Roundtown Baptist Church rents the building while maintaining a contractual obligation to allow the band to practice on Monday evenings.
+Currently, R.O.C.K.
+Ministries rents the building while maintaining a contractual obligation to allow the band to practice on Monday evenings.

 The Emigsville Band photographed at their performance on September 1, 1974 at the William Penn Memorial Museum in Harrisburg, Pennsylvania.